 The Backdoor Scenario

 The risk due to this scenario could be that Bitmain has put in some backdoor to the mining equipment.
-We are talking about some sort of firmware, hardware, software, and such jokes.
+We are talking about some firmware, hardware, software, and such jokes.
 If that is the case with a majority of the equipment, then this could mean that there’s a likelihood for the equipment to:

 - Shut down the equipment using a Kill-switch